 The current study focused on the development of mesophilic aerobic microbial consortia, and it can serve as a model system for designing more complex artificial consortia in the future.
 Additionally, a combination of microbes in the consortium with thermophilic anaerobic ones screened and isolated from the environment would be an attractive and potential approach.
-Determination of population dynamics based on the analysis and differentiation of microbial DNA, such as sequencing and metagenomics, could also significantly help researchers predict metabolic fluxes and growth phenotypes of single strains or simple microbiota to understand the simultaneous involvement of several different microbial interactions in the same industrial process, and then to develop more effective control strategies.
+Determination of population dynamics based on the analysis and differentiation of microbial DNA, such as sequencing and metagenomics, could also significantly help researchers predict metabolic fluxes and growth phenotypes of single strains or simple microbial interactions in the same industrial process, and then to develop more effective control strategies.